-Unfortunately, many cell phone carriers charge really high fees for international roaming, so this may not be the most economical way to use your cell phone in China.
+Unfortunately, many cell phone carriers charge very high fees for international roaming, so this may not be the most economical way to use your cell phone in China.
 Check with your carrier before your trip to see what they charge for data use, phone calls, and text messaging while abroad.
 Some providers have more reasonable costs than others, and rates usually vary by country.
 Some networks may not even offer roaming service in China, so it’s a good idea to check with your carrier before traveling.

 Buy a Local SIM Card

 If you do decide to purchase a local SIM card while you’re in China, you’ll want to be sure that your phone is compatible first.
-This is because many carriers in the US “lock” phones so that you can only use them on their network.
+This is because many carriers may “lock” phones so that you can only use them on their network.
 If you bought your iPhone through a carrier like Verizon, for instance, this probably applies to you.
 You’ll have to get your phone unlocked before you can use it internationally, but this is a pretty simple process.
 In most cases, you can just contact your provider, explain your situation, and ask them to unlock your phone.
 They’ll usually do so for free without any problems.
 You might run into issues if you’re still under contract or still paying off your phone, however.
 Some carriers might refuse to unlock your phone if this is the case.
 If you’re unsure whether your phone is locked or not, check with your provider.

-Get a VPN
+Get a VPN Before Heading to China

 Images: Pixabay, Wikipedia, Wikimedia Commons